ans-group/docs.ukfast.co.uk/source/security/ddos/wafsettings.md

 ukfast ddosx domain waf advancedrule create mydomain.example --section "ARGS" --modifier "contains" --phrase "test" --ip "8.8.8.8"
 ```

-Finally, click `Apply Changes` and your Waf rules will now be set up on the UKFast DDoSX<sup>®</sup> network, and configured appropriately.
+Finally, click `Apply Changes` and your web application firewall rules will now be set up on the UKFast DDoSX<sup>®</sup> network, and configured appropriately.
 (You should allow up to 10 minutes for the changes to be fully applied)

 <h4><b>CLI:</b></h4>
 ```bash